Michigan Chapter 13 Bankruptcy Filing

 If your income is below Michigan's state median for your household size, you will not be required to calculate your monthly disposable income.
 Instead, you will create a repayment plan based on your budget.

-Benefits of Filing Chapter 13 vs. Chapter 7
+Comparing Chapter 13 and Chapter 7 Bankruptcy Benefits

 In addition to keeping your non-exempt property, Chapter 13 does have a number of benefits over Chapter 7.